qadron/raktr/README.md

 ## Synopsis

-`Arachni::Reactor` is a simple, lightweight, pure-Ruby implementation of the [Reactor](http://en.wikipedia.org/wiki/Reactor_pattern) pattern, mainly focused on network connections -- and less so on generic tasks.
+Raktr is a simple, lightweight, pure-Ruby implementation of the [Reactor](http://en.wikipedia.org/wiki/Reactor_pattern) pattern, mainly focused on network connections -- and less so on generic tasks.